santos95/DockerDev/notes/1-basics.md

 ## images - blueprint - the code and the tools (enviroment) required to run the application.

 ## the containers are created based on images.
 We can have one image, and from that image we can have many containers running in the same server or in many servers.
-When we build an image, we prepare all what we need to run our application, and the container is the actual running unit of sowtfare builded with the code and the enviroment.
+When we build an image, we prepare all what we need to run our application, and the container is the actual running unit of software builded with the code and the enviroment.

 ## So, containers, are running instances of images.
 We can have public images, pre-build or existing images and custom images.
 The public images are supported by the community and the companies behind the specifics tecnologies.
 The custom, are created for use, and contains all what we need to run our application with all what we need to do that, even using pre-built images to built our own images.